 Basin average ice-mass variations are developed and processed at AWI.
-The definition of 25 major drainage basins for the AIS and seven drainage basins for the GrIS, as well as the inversion procedure based on a forward modelling approach, follows Sasgen et al. (2013) and Sasgen et al. (2012), respectively.
-The inversion procedure uses predefined spatial patterns of surface-mass change of known magnitude to calculate their regional imprint in the gravity field.
+The definitions of 25 major drainage basins for the AIS and 7 drainage basins for the GrIS, as well as the inversion procedure based on a forward modelling approach, follow Sasgen et al. (2013, 2012), respectively.
+The inversion procedure uses predefined spatial patterns of surfacemass change of known magnitude to calculate their regional imprint in the gravity field.
 In a second step, the regional patterns are filtered identically to GRACE observations and least-squares adjusted (scaled) to fit the observations in the spatial domain.
 Using the forward model localizes the mass change more towards the coast, leading to a more realistic mass distribution with each basin compared to assuming uniform mass distribution.
-The inversion results are weakly dependent on the choice of the mass distribution (less than 10 %), however, less prone to biases caused by the limited spectrum of GRACE/-FO coefficients, as both, the forward model and the GRACE/-FO data, are subject to the same post-processing procedure.
+The inversion results are weakly dependent on the choice of the mass distribution (less than 10%) but less prone to biases caused by the limited spectrum of GRACE/-FO coefficients, as both the forward model and the GRACE/-FO data are subject to the same post-processing procedure.
 For the current GravIS time series, the following processing steps are applied: